flonadb/flonadb/README.md

 Connection c = ds.getConnection();

 ```
-# Proxy Database Implementations
+# Proxy Implementations
-## Proxy Database Overview
+## Proxy Overview
-Flona proxy database implementations are simple but powerful abstractions of a database proxy, depending on the
+Flona proxy implementations are simple but powerful abstractions of a database proxy, depending on the
 implementation, the proxy mechanism can be run 100% within the client application or partially with the other component
 running on a remote server.
 The proxy knows about available database instances and the necessary information needed to
 connect to each of them.